Mission, Vision & Values

 CASA of Travis County recognizes that creating a diverse and inclusive organization is a means toward creation of a more effective and more powerful voice for the children we serve.
 We strive for an organization that better reflects the demographics of our community and of the children we serve.
 We also work to ensure that everyone who wishes to serve children, no matter their cultural, educational, ethnic or socioeconomic background, is welcome and is empowered with knowledge and experiences to be confident and competent in helping children and families from backgrounds different than their own.

 Our need for committed volunteers is critical and constant.
 In particular, as we hope to engage our entire community in speaking up for children, we look for opportunities to recruit volunteers from the African-American and Latino communities, volunteers who are men, and volunteers who are bilingual, especially in Spanish and English.

-Though we are making very intentional efforts to recruit from among the above populations, and we have statistics below that indicate the demographic make-up of the children we served in 2013, we ask that everyone consider standing up for a child who needs you most.
+Though we are making very intentional efforts to recruit from among the above populations, we ask that everyone consider speaking up for a child who needs you most.
 To us, the most important quality of all in a prospective CASA volunteer is a commitment to making the future better for a child in need.
 For this reason, we are deeply appreciative of all of our current and past volunteers.